Optimal Learning from Label Proportions with General Loss Functions: Abstract

 \section{Abstract}

 Motivated by problems in online advertising, we address the task of Learning from Label Proportions (LLP).
-In this partially-supervised setting, training data consists of groups of examples, termed {\em bags}, for which we only observe the average label value.
-The main goal, however, remains the design of a predictor for the labels of individual examples.
 We introduce a novel and versatile low-variance debiasing methodology to learn from aggregate label information, significantly advancing the state of the art in LLP.
-Our approach exhibits remarkable flexibility, seamlessly accommodating a broad spectrum of practically relevant loss functions across both binary and multi-class classification settings.
-By carefully combining our estimators with standard techniques, we substantially improve sample complexity guarantees for a large class of losses of practical relevance.
+Our debiasing approach exhibits remarkable flexibility, seamlessly accommodating a broad spectrum of practically relevant loss functions across both binary and multi-class classification settings.
+By carefully combining our estimators with standard techniques, we improve sample complexity guarantees for a large class of losses of practical relevance.
 We also empirically validate the efficacy of our proposed approach across a diverse array of benchmark datasets, demonstrating compelling empirical advantages over standard baselines.